 The next lie aimed against the Nazis will probably be that the Nazis are preparing a march on Switzerland to hang all speculators who fled from Germany and betrayed the German nation!

-That is true, Switzerland was their only neighbor they didn't invade.note Although mainly this was because of three rather unrelated reasons: 1) Hitler held the freedom-loving Swiss in contempt, barely worthy of the name "German", 2) Switzerland is NOTORIOUSLY resistant to invasion, and 3) they never got around to it; the Nazi regime fell apart before any plans to do so could be put in action.
+What's hilarious is that this was Metaphorically True - Switzerland was their only neighbor they didn't invade.
+Although, this was mainly because of three rather unrelated reasons: 1) Hitler held the freedom-loving Swiss in contempt, barely worthy of the name "German"; 2) Switzerland is notoriously resistant to invasion; and 3) what with the Allied Forces vehemently objecting to the invasions of all their other neighbors, they simply never got around to it before the Nazi regime was toppled.

 George W. Bush, when asked about Cocaine use, replied "I could have passed the [FBI] background check on the standards applied on the most stringent conditions when my dad was president of the United States — a 15-year period", as opposed to Bill Clinton, when asked about an affair with Gennifer Flowers, responded by simply saying "she's lying" without referring to what she was lying about.